18degrees/kana-transcription/docs/en/explanation.md

 ### Transform to kana

 The motivation for creating the library was to allow people to search for characters using not only kana, but also their own alphabets (now available for Russian and English).
 Say, if the Japanese alphabet is not installed.
-This is the responsibility of `transformToKana()`.
+This is the responsibility of `toKana()`.
 So ideally the function should pass the exact spelling from the user given transcription.